huggingface/blog/carbon-emissions-on-the-hub.md

 pip install huggingface_hub -U
 ```

-## How to find low-emission models using the 🤗 Hub
+## How to find low-emission models using the Hugging Face Hub

 With the model now uploaded to the Hub, how can you search for models on the Hub while trying to be eco-friendly?
 Well, the `huggingface_hub` library has a new special parameter to perform this search: `emissions_threshold`.
 All you need to do is specify a minimum or maximum number of grams, and all models that fall within that range.